This article describes some ways to repair a steel front fork or frame well enough to get you rolling again, without access to professional tools.

 My friend John Schubert takes a stand.

-Sure, a steel frame may weigh as much as a kilogram (a couple of pounds) more than a fancy carbon-fiber, aluminum-alloy or titanium frame.
+Sure, a steel frame may weigh a kilogram or so (a couple of pounds) more than a fancy carbon-fiber, aluminum-alloy or titanium frame.
 A bicycle designed to be durable and repairable might also have other components which are heavier -- but the difference has a minimal effect on travel time.
 The bicycle itself makes up only about 20% or less of the weight which the rider must propel up hills.
 The other 80% or more is the rider, -- possibly also baggage.
-Except when a bicycle is heavily loaded with baggage, it will only slow a climb by only a few percent, if that.
+Except when a bicycle is heavily loaded with baggage, the added weight will only slow a climb by only a few percent, if that.
 The difference is much less on level ground, where most power goes to fight aerodynamic drag.
 On downhills, a heavier bicycle is faster!

 But, if you ride far from home, and especially if you ride in places where replacing a bicycle frame would be time-consuming, difficult or expensive, go with steel.
 It is the choice of Bike Friday, Rivendell, Waterford and other companies which make high-grade touring bicycles.